Uber reaches $148 million settlement over its 2016 data breach, which affected 57 million globally

 Uber has agreed to pay $148 million to settle allegations from 50 states and the District that the ride-hailing company violated data breach laws when it waited a year to disclose a hack affecting tens of millions of its riders and drivers.

-The settlement is among the biggest in Uber’s history and comes as policymakers on Wednesday were debating whether to write a national consumer privacy law in front of witnesses including Google and Twitter.
-It marks the first time Uber has settled a matter with the top law enforcement officials from all 50 states and the District.
+The settlement is among the biggest in Uber’s history and marks the first time the company has settled a matter with the top law enforcement officials from all 50 states and the District.
+It is the largest multistate penalty ever levied by state authorities for a data breach.

+The announcement came just as lawmakers on Wednesday were debating whether to write a national consumer privacy law, with witnesses testifying from companies such as Apple, Google and Twitter.

 Uber not only waited a year to disclose the breach — which exposed names, email addresses and phone numbers of 57 million people around the world — but also paid $100,000 to the hackers to keep the incident quiet.